polarkac/MTG-Stories/README.md

 - Prologue to Battle for Zendikar
 - Battle for Zendikar
 - Commander (2015 Edition)
-- Oauth of the Gatewatch
+- Oath of the Gatewatch
 - Shadows Over Innistrad
 - Eternal Masters
 - Eldritch Moon